YingCGooi/Launch-School-101/101_109_small_problems_exercise/easy_5/bannerizer.md

 The question here is perhaps, how do we start with extracting the first 76 characters of each `paragraph`?
 And how can we continuously extract the next 76 characters at subsequent iterations?

 The easiest approach here is perhaps calling `String#[]` (element reference) on `paragraph`.
 At the first iteration, the first 76 characters of `paragraph` string is simply `paragraph[0, 76]`, it means that we return `76` characters starting from index `0` (first character) of paragraph.
-An example table below shows how each line is being extracted, based on our example paragraph string that has total character number of 254.
+An example table below shows how each line is being extracted:

-An Example string with 254 characters:
+Our example string with 254 characters:
 >
 >*'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec vulputate vestibulum nisi.
 Nam maximus hendrerit eros non mattis.
 Fusce a pretium elit.
 Nulla ullamcorper turpis orci, eu accumsan tellus euismod suscipit.
 Pellentesque convallis dolor dolor.'*